 Q: What if I have experienced harassment or discrimination but don’t want anyone else to know what happened?

 As a college, we take your feelings of harassment and discrimination very seriously.
 We believe that harassment or discrimination of any form are a violation of a person’s rights, dignity, and integrity.
 Such acts debase the integrity of the educational process and are contrary to the mission and values of Calvin College.
 In response to any reported misconduct, the college will take appropriate steps to eliminate the misconduct, prevent its recurrence, and remedy its effects.
 We will do our best to keep the reporting of your experiences confidential by only sharing with those who need to know to ensure your concerns are well addressed.
 You will be given options and resources to aid you in resolving the situation in accordance to the college’s Safer Spaces policy.

 If, however, a crime has been committed or someone is at risk of harm, there is an obligation to report the incident to the appropriate authority in order to keep you and others in the Calvin community safe.
 In that event, the matter will be handled discretely and with your knowledge.

-Reports of discrimination, harassment and/or retaliation can be made with this reporting form, or to one of Calvin’s Safer Spaces Coordinators via Todd Hubers, Associate Vice President for Human Resources at email@example.com.
+Reports of discrimination, harassment and/or retaliation can be made with this reporting form, or to one of Calvin’s Safer Spaces Coordinators via Todd Hubers, Vice President of People, Strategy & Technology, at firstname.lastname@example.org.